mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 What I noticed is that oftentimes multiple people have the same "obvious" question in mind.
 They are just too afraid to ask.

-Mosst people dance around the topic, because they want to be polite.
+Most people dance around the topic, because they want to be polite.
 They don't address problems head-first because it's easier!
 The result is small talk.

-Especially if you get paid to ask questions, your job is to ask questions that noone else wants to ask.
+Especially if you get paid to ask questions, your job is to ask questions that no one else wants to ask.
 Often, politics, infighting and hidden agendas make it very hard for people to break out of their role and ask the obvious question.

 If you're not afraid to ask the obvious question, you will look like Houdini.